-'ANIDASO WO HO'
+' ANIDASO WO HO'

-Figure 3.26 'Anidaso wo ho' (portrait), Dwamena Appiah (2010)

-Jute fabric, raffia and dye 150 x 180cm
+Figure 3.
+31 ' Anidaso wo ho' ( portrait), Dwamena Appiah (2010) Jute fabric, raffia and dye 150 x 180cm

 My interest in using fibre to make a portrait resulted in this work.
 Considering the wide range of natural fiber materials around, I did not want to limit myself to only coconut fiber; hence raffia and jute fabric for this project.
 Having worked with coconut fibre in some of the works, I decided to use cocoa sack which is produced from the jute as a fabric.
 The jute is much of economic importance to the nation as it is used to bag cocoa beans which is the highest foreign exchange earner for the nation.
 It is also used in bagging cereals, grains and onion from the northern to the southern part of the country.
 It is a material which has much economic value to the nation.
 In some villages children sleep on it as a mat.
-The raffia is used by the traditional priest and priestesses as a skirt called 'dosso' in Akan.
-It is also used to weave basket, tie items such as salt, chewing stick and many others.
+The raffia is used by the fetish priest and priestesses as a skirt called 'dosso' in akan.
+This is worn around the waist and spirits are evoked into it to help people when they are in crisis most especially at the point of meeting the almighty death.
+It is also used to weave basket, tie items like salt, chewing stick and many others.
 It serves as a material for weaving mat and for sleeping and drying of grains and cereals.
-It is also used as a shroud to wrap the deceased for burial.
+It is also used as shroud to wrap the deceased for burial.
 Some of the qualities of good raffia include its ability to pick dye easily, soft in texture and durable as well.
 In coming out with this soft sculpture, there was the need to use raffia as a materials to complete the picture due to its softness which enable easy manipulation.
-The cocoa sack served as a support to the work..
+The cocoa sack which has been playing a great role in the country served as a support to the work.
+The raffia also had its own positive side, especially Ghanaians having benefited from it in diverse ways.
 The work from the raffia was enjoyed as it was dyed in several colours of black, brown and pink, using the cold dye method.
 The dying process had to be repeated on two or three occasions to enable the fibre pick the dye well.
 The dyed fibre had to dry well before the next turn.
 Some of the raffia was left in its natural state which looked creamy in colour.

-Figure 3.27 Raffia on jute sack
+Figure 3.32 Raffia on jute sack